 We also developed Shift™, our revolutionary on-the-fly adjustable ergonomics technology.
 This allows riders to adjust their footpegs and handlebar – while the bike is in motion.
 The ability to transform from sport mode to commuter mode not only ensures great comfort, it also improves rider safety.

 See our Shift™ technology in action below:

-The ever-increasing use of motorcycle AI, self learning machines, and the improvements in motorcycle safety is no coincidence.
+The ever-increasing use of motorcycle AI, self-learning, and improvements in motorcycle safety is no coincidence.
 Here at Damon, we’re dedicated to developing the latest breakthroughs in tech to ensure safe motorcycle riding for all riders.

-It is this exceptional talent for visualizing and executing cutting edge technology which will enable Damon to have such a dramatic impact on the number of motorcycle-related deaths and injuries in the future.
+It is this exceptional talent for visualizing and executing cutting edge technology that will enable Damon to have such a dramatic impact on the number of motorcycle-related deaths and injuries in the future.